-A 5,090 sq. ft. house with attached garage is proposed for the site.
+A 4,613 sq. ft. house is proposed for the site.
+There will be a detached garge located to the east of the main residence which will be a total of 528 sq. ft. in size and built with the same materials as the main structure.
 There are no existing structures located on the site at this time.